northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 Whether you are a beginner or an advanced user, the terminal provides a powerful and versatile interface for interacting with your operating system.
 With some theory and practice, you can use the terminal to accomplish a wide range of tasks and take control of your system in new and powerful ways.

-There are various terminal options (i.e., flavors) offered for different operating systems.
+Various terminal options (i.e., flavors) are offered for different operating systems.
 [Power Shell] is available for Windows, Linux, and MacOS.

 Let us explore options and specifics for each operating system; Mac, Linux, and Windows terminals.

 ### MacOS

-macOS comes with a default terminal program, but there are more advanced terminals available; [iTerm2] is one of the more popular choices.
+macOS comes with a default terminal program, but more advanced terminals are available; [iTerm2] is one of the more popular choices.

 To launch the terminal:

 1. Press Command(⌘) + Space on your Mac keyboard (alternatively, press F4)
-2. Type in “Terminal”
+2. Type “Terminal”
 3. When you see Terminal in the Spotlight search list, click it to open the app.

 iTerm2 can be installed via the terminal using [Homebrew]: